Crris07/Waze-Navigation.-user-churned-or-retained/README.md

 # Waze User Churn Prediction

 A machine learning pipeline to predict user churn on the Waze navigation platform.
-Built with Logistic Regression, Random Forest, and XGBoost — with semi-supervised self-training on 700 unlabeled users to improve generalization.
+Built with Logistic Regression, Random Forest, and XGBoost, with semi-supervised self-training on 700 unlabeled users to improve generalization.

 ## Project Structure